open-wc/open-wc/docs/blog/testing-workflow-for-web-components/index.md

 });
 ```

 However, we still get the same error.
-Let's debug... boohoo apparently `update` is not sync - a wrong assumption I made :see_no_evil: I am saying *assumptions are dangerous* quite often - still I fall for it from time to time :cry:.
+Let's debug... boohoo apparently `update` is not sync - a wrong assumption I made 🙈 I am saying _assumptions are dangerous_ quite often - still I fall for it from time to time 😢.

 So what can we do?
 Sadly there seems to be no public api to do some sync actions triggered by an property update.
 Let's create an issue for it https://github.com/Polymer/lit-element/issues/643.

-For now apparently, the only way is to rely on a *private* api. :see_no_evil:
+For now apparently, the only way is to rely on a _private_ api. 🙈
 Also, we needed to move the value sync to `updated` so it gets executed after every dom render.

 ```js